MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-inference-quantitative_simulation.md

 bodytemp %>%
     summarize(favstats(variable))
 ```
-1. About how far is each body temperature for a Stat 216 undergraduate from the mean body temperature, on average?
+1. About how far is each body temperature for a STAT 216 undergraduate from the mean body temperature, on average?
 Report the value and the appropriate notation

 \vspace{0.3in}